Yapeal/yapeal/INSTALL.md

     <http://sourceforge.net/projects/yapeal/files/archives/yapeal-latest.tar.bz2/download>

-   Which you choose doesn't really matter as both contain the same code and was done to make it more convenient for the user when extracting.
+   Which you choose doesn't really matter as both contain the same code and was done to make it more convenient for the user when extracting but the 'tar.bz2' version is smaller.

 2. Extract archive